 The plunger system high-low valve adjustment controls the pressure point at which the second pump's flow is redirected to the reservoir.

-Factory settings The following procedure sets all functions to the initial (factory) settings.
-These settings are appropriate to the Freeman Water Extractor model WE-4.
+Factory settings The following procedure sets all functions to the initial (factory) setting.
+These setting are appropriate to the Freeman Water Extractor model WE-4A.

-The following procedures are to be done in sequence.
+Caution The following procedures are to be done in sequence.
 Damage to the hydraulic system can result from not following the procedures accurately and completely.